Johannes Brahms: Move to Vienna

 In autumn 1862 Brahms made his first visit to Vienna, staying there over the winter.
 Although Brahms entertained the idea of taking up conducting posts elsewhere, he based himself increasingly in Vienna and soon made it his home.
 In 1863, he was appointed conductor of the Wiener Singakademie.
 He surprised his audiences by programming many works by the early German masters such as Heinrich Schütz and J. S. Bach, and other early composers such as Giovanni Gabrieli; more recent music was represented by works of Beethoven and Felix Mendelssohn.
 Brahms also wrote works for the choir, including his Motet, Op.
 29. Finding however that the post encroached too much of the time he needed for composing, he left the choir in June 1864.

 From 1864 to 1876 he spent many of his summers in Lichtental on the north side of Vienna, where Clara Schumann and her family also spent some time.
-His house in Lichtental, where he worked on many of his major compositions including A German Requiem and his middle-period chamber works, is preserved as a museum.
+His house in Lichtental, where he worked on many of his major compositions, including his middle-period chamber works, is preserved as a museum.

 Wagner and his circle

 In Vienna Brahms became an associate of two close members of Wagner's circle, his earlier friend Peter Cornelius and Karl Tausig, and of Joseph Hellmesberger Sr. and Julius Epstein, respectively the Director and head of violin studies, and the head of piano studies, at the Vienna Conservatoire.
 Brahms's circle grew to include the notable critic (and opponent of the 'New German School') Eduard Hanslick, the conductor Hermann Levi and the surgeon Theodor Billroth, who were to become among his greatest advocates.

-In January 1863 Brahms met Richard Wagner for the first time, for whom he played his Handel Variations Op.
+In January 1863 Brahms first met Wagner, for whom he played his Handel Variations Op.
 24, which he had completed the previous year.
 The meeting was cordial, although Wagner was in later years to make critical, and even insulting, comments on Brahms's music.
 Brahms however retained at this time and later a keen interest in Wagner's music, helping with preparations for Wagner's Vienna concerts in 1862/63, and being rewarded by Tausig with a manuscript of part of Wagner's Tannhäuser (which Wagner demanded back in 1875).
 The Handel Variations also featured, together with the first Piano Quartet, in his first Viennese recitals, in which his performances were better received by the public and critics than his music.